 The COPD guidelines

-These guidelines are the outcome of a joint project of the Thoracic Society of Australia and New Zealand and The Australian Lung Foundation.
+These guidelines are the outcome of a joint project of the Thoracic Society of Australia and New Zealand and Lung Foundation Australia.
 The guidelines aim to:

 - effect changes in clinical practice based on sound evidence; and